-Each of these roaches is then described in detail to give you an outlook on the appearance and character of these roaches.
+Each of these roaches is described in detail to give you an outlook on the appearance and character of these bugs.

 Different types of Roaches in Ohio

 Ohio is home to many different kinds of pests due to its warm and humid conditions in summer and extreme cold in winter.